 Do you need to create some privacy from neighbours in your garden, or are you looking for garden screening ideas to mask an ugly building or view?
-Or maybe you want to create a sense of enclosure around a seating area, balcony or roof terrace, or some privacy in your front garden.
-You may also want to divide your garden into ‘rooms’.
+Or maybe you want to create a sense of enclosure around a seating area, balcony or roof terrace?
+You may also want to divide your garden into 'rooms'.

 Screening plants are not the same as hedges - they usually take up less room, making them good for small spaces.
 They are also less dense, creating a hazy screen that allows glimpses through it.
 They are also less formal, and can change with the seasons, which means they give interest throughout the year.

 From a grasses to a green wall, here are six ideas for garden screening.

 Grasses make an beautiful, gauzy and low maintenance screen.
 Calamagrostis x acutiflora 'Karl Foerster' and 'Overdam' are excellent early season grasses, flowering in June.
 Or try miscanthus (pictured), which comes to its own in August.

 Bamboo is a fast-growing, evergreen plant that is ideal for garden screening.
 Its roots can be invasive, so choose a clump-forming variety and plant in containers or troughs to tame them.
 Water regularly.